 - The Name of the Innovation being proposed for the award (e.g., “Property Record Ownership Method — PROM Barbuda”)

-- Applicant Name, address, telephone number, email address (and point-of-contact if the application is an organization).
+- Applicant Name, address, telephone number, email address (and principal or secondary point-of-contact if the application is an organization).

 - A brief history of the innovation, highlighting the resource management need addressed by the innovation, and the applicant’s involvement in addressing that need.